Goal of Search with Splunk

 SPL: Search Processing Language

-Splunk helps sift data from the mass of indexed events into a form that is useful for answering real-world questions.
+Splunk helps sift data from the mass of indexed events into a form and search processing language has a various command that is useful for answering real-world questions.

 The entire string